orangewood-co/orangewood_sim_stack/README.md

 source /home/$USER/.bashrc
 ```

-# Repository File Structure
+## Repository File Structure

 ![Repository structure](img/tree.png)

 # Running instruction: OWL 6.5 Robot
-After setting the repository, we can run the Gazebo
+After setting the repository, we can run the Gazebo simulation

 **Terminal 1:**

-Start Gazebo simulation of OWL 6.5 + Robotiq 2F 85 Gripper
+Eg. Start Gazebo simulation of OWL 6.5 + Robotiq 2F 85 Gripper

 ```
 roslaunch owl_bringup bringup.launch gripper:=robotiq2f85 world:=table  camera:=on sim:=on time:=5
 ```

-Here are the list of options in the gripper:
+Here are the list of options for the gripper:

 1) pneumatic
 2) vacuum
 3) robotiq2f85

-Here are the list of options in the world:
+Here are the list of options for the world:

 1) empty
 2) stand